Kankakee

 • $700,000: A 70-year-old man went into the hospital for a basic procedure.
 During the surgery, the doctors caused a tear in his esophagus.
 Our client suffered from permanent complications.
 We won this settlement on the basis of medical negligence.

-Every case is unique and what one person obtains as a settlement may be more or less than what another person receives.
+Settlement amounts vary; each case differs and may result in more or less compensation than another’s.
 We can guarantee that many of our clients receive money they never thought possible as compensation for their pain.

 Frequently Asked Questions

 Sustaining a serious injury can leave you feeling overwhelmed, confused, and unsure of where to turn.
-To help you better understand your situation, these are the answers to some of the questions we hear the most frequently.
+Here are answers to common questions to clarify your situation.

 How much is my case worth?

 As stated above, it is nearly impossible to determine the value of a case without first knowing the details of the situation.
-The type of accident, the severity of injuries, and amount of insurance each party has are all factors that influence the amount of compensation you could receive.
+Accident type, injury severity, and insurance coverage are key factors in potential compensation.
 It is best to contact a personal injury attorney for a more detailed answer to this question.

 What is pain and suffering?